|

 (Figs 2 : Schematic and practical demonstration on Triangle of Life, TOL, approach)

-According to TOL theory, when buildings collapse, the weight of the ceilings falling upon the objects or furniture inside crushes these objects, leaving a space or void next to them.
+According to TOL theory, when buildings collapse, weight of the ceilings falling upon the objects or furniture inside crushes these objects, leaving a space or void next to them.
 This space is what is termed as the ‘Triangle Of Life’ (TOL).
 Larger and stronger the objects, lesser it compacts.
 Less the object compacts, larger will be the size of the void and greater the probability of the person's survival who is using this void for safety hence will not be injured.
 Numbers of such traingles could be seen everywhere in the collapsed buildings.
-They are the most common shape one will find in a collapsed building.
+These are the most common shapes one will find in a collapsed building.

 Safe evacuation refers to "get out of the building you are in" using an escape route to the open spaces outside; safely.
 This method is suitable for the low-rised, small scaled structures; as residential buildings with few people inside.